 When visiting the person you care for, plan ahead and use the time wisely.
-The following suggestions can help you make the most of a visit:
+The following steps can help you make the most of a visit:

 Meet with a member of the medical team.
 Set up an appointment with the person's health care team to discuss the medical issues and care plan.
 Before the trip, prepare a list of questions for the health care team.
-It is important to include the person with cancer in the discussions, if possible.
+If possible, include the person with cancer in the discussions.

 Take time to reconnect.
-Schedule quality time with the person with cancer by participating in activities that you enjoy doing together.
+Schedule quality time with the person with cancer.
+You can do this by enjoying activities that you like together.

 Discuss end of life care.
 During a visit, try to find an appropriate time to discuss the person with cancer’s end of life wishes.
 You may want to do this with other close family members around so that everyone understands the person’s wishes.
 This can be helpful, especially when a person has advanced cancer.